FurFurJohn/FurFurJohn.github.io/_posts/2019-09-28-second-blog-post.md

 Wikipedia gives a very technical definition:

 "*regression analysis is a set of statistical processes for estimating the relationships among variables.
-It includes many techniques for modeling and analyzing several variables, when the focus is on the relationship between a dependent variable and one or more independent variables (or 'predictors')*"$^1$.
+It includes many techniques for modeling and analyzing several variables, when the focus is on the relationship between a dependent variable and one or more independent variables (or 'predictors')*"<sub>1</sub>.

+The focus for regression analysis is "relationships among variables".
+So what kind of relationships are we looking for here?
+Let’s see an example.
+We often see in crime/detective movies, when the detectives see the footprints of a suspect, they can instantly tell roughly how tall the suspect is.
+How did they do that?
+Is that some kind of magic?
+Of course not!
+They know that because there is a relationship between a person’s height and foot size.
+According to a study by the University of Rhode Island Department of Electrical, Computer and Biomedical Engineering, the normal height-to-foot ratio is about 6.6:1<sub>2</sub>.